SignalK/instrumentpanel/README.md

 Trouble?
 ========
 InstrumentPanel stores some of the settings in the browser's localstorage.
 In case there is some garbage there you can get it cleared by using a url with query parameter `?reset=true`.
+The units and labels are also stored in the browser's localstorage and fetched from the signalK's server only the first time.
+If you change a unit or a display label on the server, you can clear the cache without destroying your layout by using a url with query parameter  `?flushCache=true`.

 For Developers
 ==============